What is active recall? The best study method explained (and how to use it)

-Struggling to remember what you’ve revised for your exams?
+Struggling to remember what you’ve learned in class?
 Ditch the endless rereading and highlighting!
-Active recall, a technique where you actively retrieve information from memory, is a game-changer for revision and exam success.
+Active recall, a technique where you actively retrieve information from memory, is a game-changer for studying.
+This scientifically proven method will help you get better results and improve long-term memory.

 Want more exam and revision tips?